philippesalembier/SckitamVCV/README.md

 * **[2DAffine](#2DAffine)**: Utility, 2D Affine Transform of 2 intput signals
 * **[MarkovSeq](#MarkovSeq)**: Sequencer & Switch, 8 steps sequencers based on Markov chain
 * **[PolygonalVCO](#PolygonalVCO)**: VCO based on the paper: C. Hohnerlein, M. Rest, and J. O. Smith III, “Continuousorder polygonal waveform synthesis,” in Proceedings of theInternational Computer Music Conference, Utrecht, Netherlands, 2016.
+* **[WDelay](#WDelay)**: High precision delay line.
+Building block for Waveguide and Karplus-Strong synthesis as well as Flanger or Chorus effects.

 ![](doc/SckitamVCV.png)

 ![](doc/SckitamVCV_dark.png)

-The context menu allows one to choose between light or dark panel.
+The context menu allows one to choose between light or dark panel (Currently not available for the WDelay).

 ## 2DRotation <a id="2DRotation"> </a>
 ![](doc/2DRotation.png)